PRIVACY NOTICE FOR PARENTS / CARERS OF STUDENTS ATTENDING

 Storing parent / carer data

-Data stored electronically may be saved on a cloud based system which may be hosted in a different country, outside of the EU.
+Data stored electronically may be saved on a cloud based system which may be hosted in a different country.

 In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further notice to you.
 Once you are no longer a parent / carer we will retain and securely destroy your personal information in accordance with applicable laws and regulations.